 It’s also important to note that an ACH is not the same as an EFT or electronic fund transfer.
 Instead, an ACH is a type of ETF.
 ETF is a blanket term that covers a variety of electronic transfers including ACH and wire transfers.

 ACH payments facilitate two types of payments.
 The first is direct payments via ACH.
 These work similarly to old paper checks but are done electronically through the ACH.
 They are usually done between two private entities such as a merchant and a customer.
+The second is for direct deposit or wire transfers.
+These are generally for handling payroll, government benefits, or sending money between bank accounts.

 ACH transfers can be both credit and debit, but this does not refer to card types.
 Instead, an ACH debit is simply a transfer or “pull” from one bank account to another.
 A common example of this debit entry would be for recurring payments from a customer to a merchant where the merchant “pulls” the funds on a regular basis from the customer’s checking account.
+A credit ACH is a “push” which is used for moving money or sending money.

-Understanding ACH Transaction Fees And Costs
+Understanding ACH Transaction Costs

 Free ACH payment processing doesn’t exist.
 These services are facilitated by financial institutions and someone has to cover those costs.
 It’s important to have a good understanding of ACH fee basics when deciding on an ACH processor or dealing with ACH payments and transactions.